cloudify-cosmo/docs.getcloudify.org/content/manager_architecture/components.md

 Together, Gunicorn and Flask provide the Cloudify REST service.
 The REST service is written using Flask, and Gunicorn is the server.
 Nginx, is the proxy to that server.
 The Cloudify's REST service is the integrator of all parts of the the Cloudify environment.

-# Elasticsearch
+# PostgreSQL

-[Elasticsearch](https://www.elastic.co/products/elasticsearch) is a JSON-based document store.
+[PostgreSQL](https://www.postgresql.org/) is an object-relational database that can handle workloads ranging from small single-machine applications to large Internet-facing applications.

-In Cloudify Manager, Elasticsearch serves two purposes:
+In Cloudify Manager, PostgreSQL serves two purposes:

 * Provides the main dateabase that stores the application's model (i.e. blueprints, deployments, runtime properties)
-* Provides indexing and logs' and events' storage
+* Provides indexing, and logs' and events' storage

 ## Indices

-Elasticsearch is initially provisioned with two indices:
+PostgreSQL is initially provisioned with two indices:

 * `cloudify_storage` - Stores the data model (blueprints, deployments, runtime properties, etc..)
 * `cloudify_events` - Stores logs and events